appacademy-starters/responsive-design-file-browser-starter/README.md

 ## An API overview

-Your code will make calls an Application Programming Interface (API), which for this case, is just a fancy way of saying "a place to get data from".
+Your code will make calls to an Application Programming Interface (API), which for this case, is just a fancy way of saying "a place to get data from".
 The following table shows the different ways that you can call the API.
 All URLs in the first column will be for the server http://localhost:3001.
 All of the paths